palekiwi/rspec-runner.nvim/README.md

 Runs rspec inside nvim and collects results for convenient browsing of results and populating diagnostics.

 ## Available commands
-`RspecRunnerAll`  runs all test in the project
+`RspecRunnerAll` runs all tests in the project

 `RspecRunnerBase` runs tests for files that changed since the `base` commit/branch, defaults to "master"

+`RspecRunnerFailures` runs tests only for the examples that failed in the last run

 `RspecRunnerFile` runs tests for current file if a specfile exists

 `RspecRunnerLast` re-runs with the last settings

 `RspecRunnerNearest` runs tests for `it`, `context`, `describe` nearest to cursor

+`RspecRunnerTermAll` runs all inside neovim terminal

+`RspecRunnerTermBase` runs base inside neovim terminal

+`RspecRunnerFile` runs for current file inside neovim terminal

+`RspecRunnerNearest` runs for nearest scope inside neovim terminal

 `RspecRunnerCancel` cancels current run